 ICEYE has expanded its radar imaging capabilities with an in-orbit demonstration of SAR videos.
 ICEYE’s small SAR satellites make it possible to create videos based on a single-pass radar acquisition.
-This capability enables a new dimension for analyzing movement.
+This capability enables a new dimension for analyzing in-scene motion.

 ICEYE SAR videos are based on a technique that uses a very-high-resolution synthetic-aperture radar (VHR SAR) satellite acquisition, where a SAR satellite is set to stare at an individual point location for an extended time of 20 seconds or more.
 ICEYE is then able to process and split the collected data into several separate frames, which can in turn be combined into moving image sequences - SAR videos.
-These videos allow for further analyzing those activities and movement on ground that happened during the individual satellite pass.
+These videos allow for further analysis of movement over ground and maritime scenes that happened during the individual satellite pass.

 In-orbit demonstration of ICEYE's new SAR video capability.